snowflakedb/snowpark-python/CONTRIBUTING.md

 ## Why do my PR tests fail?
 If this happens to you do not panic!
 Any PRs originating from a fork will fail some automated tests.
 This is because forks do not have access to our repository's secrets.
-A maintainer will manually review your changes for malicious code then kick off the rest of our testing suite.
-Feel free to tag one of us if you feel like we are taking too long to get to your PR.
+A maintainer will manually review your changes then kick off the rest of our testing suite.
+Feel free to tag [@snowflakedb/snowpark-python-api](https://github.com/orgs/snowflakedb/teams/snowpark-python-api) if you feel like we are taking too long to get to your PR.